zbengt/zbengt.github.io/_posts/2021-09-17-variable_correlation.md

 tags: Variable Correlation
 ---

+NOTE: As of 9/27, this post is outdated.
+Check the next one!

 A pretty basic question that I haven't really answered yet is how different variables are actually correlated with each other!
 So to figure this out, I decided to make a correlation matrix.
 Each variable applies to one individual crab.
 So we're leaving the time dimension out of it, and are just examining covariance between crabs.

 I made [this table](https://github.com/afcoyle/hemat_bairdi_transcriptome/blob/main/data/indiv_crab_summary.csv) a while back.
 Each row is a value for each individual crab.